chasem151/hotspot/install.md

 end-+7G
 t
 b
+p
 n
 2
 end-+20G
 t
 83
+p
 w
-sudo umount /dev/sda1 && sudo umount /dev/sda2
-sudo e2fsck -f /dev/sda2 # forces sys to check that memory is contiguous sudo resize2fs /dev/sda1 20G # I set 20GB bc of my 64GB total SD card, and bc we will clone the unencrypted data in slot 2 to slot 3 created in gparted parted /dev/sda resizepart 2 20G # verification of the resize of partition slot 2 gparted # use the unallocated space to create a new unallocated partition of equal size to the rootfs partition (likely in slot 2--mmcblk0p2),
+sudo e2fsck -f /dev/sda2 # forces sys to check that memory is contiguous sudo resize2fs /dev/sda2 20G # I set 20GB bc of my 64GB total SD card, and bc we will clone the unencrypted data in slot 2 to slot 3 created in gparted (later problem) parted /dev/sda resizepart 2 20G # verification of the resize of partition slot 2 gparted # use the unallocated space to create a new unallocated partition of equal size to the rootfs partition (likely in slot 2--mmcblk0p2),
 #make sure to save!@